-- Declining Enrollment The district's projections indicate declining enrollment for the current and two subsequent fiscal years. - Operating Deficit Multi-year financial projections indicate a substantial General Fund operating deficit for the two subsequent fiscal years.
+• Flat Enrollment - The district's projections indicate flat enrollment for the current and two subsequent fiscal years.

 The following pages provide further details on the district's 2015-16 Adopted Budget.
-In addition to this analysis, current law as enacted through AB 2756 (Chapter 52, Statutes of 2004) also requires the County
+In addition to this analysis, current law as enacted through AB 2756 (Chapter 52, Statutes of 2004) also requires the County Superintendent to review and consider any studies, reports, evaluations, or audits that may contain evidence a district is showing fiscal distress.
+Our office did not receive any such reports for the district.